ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.swiss-weather-api/README.md

 ## swiss-weather-api adapter for ioBroker

-Connects to the great SRG-SSR weather API (https://developer.srgssr.ch/apis/srgssr-weather).
+Connects to the great SRF weather API (https://developer.srgssr.ch/apis/srf-weather).

-The SRG-SSR Weather REST API allows you to get weather forecasts and reports from more than 25.000 locations across Switzerland.
+The SRF Weather REST API allows you to get weather forecasts and reports from more than 25.000 locations across Switzerland.
+A "Freemium" subscription allows you to get 50 Request/day.

-**Icons**

-Weather-Icons are reused from https://erikflowers.github.io/weather-icons/
+##**Icons**

-Since Version 0.1.8 SRG-SSR even provides their own icons.
-So you can choose which Icons-Set you want to use.
+Since Version 0.1.8 SRG-SSR provides their own icons.
+So each Datapoint provides an URL to the correspondig weather-situation (Color, Dark, and Light Icons).

-**Be aware that this adapter only supports locations within Switzerland.**
+##**Please Be aware that this adapter only supports locations within Switzerland.**

 ### Getting started
 1. Get a free accout on https://developer.srgssr.ch/
-1. Make sure using the product "SRG-SSR-PUBLIC-API-V2" since this is their free product
 1. Go to "My Apps" and create a new App.
-This will create a specific ConsumerKey and ConsumerSecret
+Here you can choose a Product.
+"Freemium" is their free product.
+If you only want to do 50 request per day (every 30min) or/and don't want to pay for more request per day, "Freemium" is what you want to choose.
+Now, this will create a specific ConsumerKey and ConsumerSecret
-1. Find out Longitude / Latitude (decimal degrees) of the chosen location for which forecast is needed
+1. Find out Longitude / Latitude (decimal degrees) of the chosen location for which forecast is needed.
+This information is optional if you have set your location in the ioBroker settings (main settings) (via the map).
+In this case you could leave the latitude and longitude fields empty.
+The adapter then takes over the settings of the ioBroker.
+Latitude and longitude entered in the adapter configuration override the ioBroker settings.
 1. Install this Adapter on ioBroker => This can take several minutes (~7min on a Raspberry Pi 3)
 1. On Adapter Configuration fill in
    1. Name of App
    1. ConsumerKey of App
    1. ConsumerSecret of App
    1. Longitude / Latitude of the chosen swiss location for which forecast is needed. => Please use decimal degrees (for example Zürich: 47.36667 / 8.5)
-   1. Poll Interval in Minutes (By default 30 minutes)
+   1. Poll Interval in Minutes (By default 30 minutes - 50 Request/Day)

 The first query is made 10s after the adapter was started.
 After the first start, the query will be executed regularly according to the conifugation parameter (Poll Interval in Minutes)

 ## Changelog

-### 0.3.3
+### 0.9.0
 * (baerengraben)  Removed NodeJs 10 support and added NodeJs 16 support
+* (baerengraben)  Update to new SRF Weater API (https://developer.srgssr.ch/apis/srf-weather).
+Attention: Old Weather-API (Adapter Version 0.3.2 and earlier) will be decommissioned on Sept.
+2021)
+* (baerengraben)  Removed Icon-Support from https://erikflowers.github.io/weather-icons/ since SRF is providing their own icons.

 ### 0.3.2
 * (baerengraben)  Fix for https://github.com/baerengraben/iobroker.swiss-weather-api/issues/13.